BuvinJT/distbuilder/docs/ConfigClasses.md

 a given package.
 See [QtIfwPackageScript](#qtifwpackageScript) for more info.

 The QtIfwControlScript class provides an abstraction layer for QtIfw script generation.
-QtIfw scripts are written in "QScript", a spin off from JavaScript with additional custom objects and methods for this context.
+QtIfw scripts are written in [Qt Script](https://doc.qt.io/qt-5/qtscript-index.html) (which is conceptually a spin off from JavaScript), with additional custom objects and methods for this context.
 Using this abstracion, you can achieve a great many custom behaviors without having to learn much about the language yourself.
 Refer to the details on [Installer Scripting](LowLevel.md#installer-scripting) to learn more about the low level helpers provided by the library for this purpose.